Harry Ramsden is the most famous name in fish and chips across the world. There are over 30 restaurants in Britain.

 - Mix the batter and allow it to stand for 24 hours

-Ramsden could tell if the frying oil was hot enough by the sizzle that the chips made when they entered the pan.
-Chips were cooked for three to three and a half minutes, depending on the type of potato, and fish was cooked for five minutes.
+Ramsden cooked his chips for between three and three and a half minutes, depending on the type of potato, and fish was fried for five minutes.
 He claimed not to know the recipe for his batter as it was supplied to him in powder form by a Leeds company.

 The Yorkshire Post described Ramsden’s as “the most famous fish and chip restaurant in Yorkshire” in 1952, and it was one of the busiest in the world.
 The restaurant car park could hold 200 vehicles.